Brightsite-Plasmalab/GUI_FTIR/README.md

 - **plotpars:** requested plots.
 Choose from either/or/neither: `"measurement,fit"`.
 - **plotname:** additional string to be appended to saved files to distinguish different fits of the same input spectrum.
 - **corrbase:** request baseline correction with e.g. `"yes"`.
 - **tranlimit:** exclude points with a transmission below this value from the fit, e.g. due to saturation issues.
+- **skipplot:** skip all plots.

 The fit will give command-line output to inform the user of the timing and output of the fit.
 Additionally, a JSON output file is written for each fit, in the same folder as the input data.
 An overview CSV file is created with next to the input JSON file with a summary of all the performed fits.
 Note: not all combinations of inputs will make sense, e.g. varying the pathlength and pressure simultaneously, since they act mostly on the same property of the spectrum.